bictorv/chaosnet-bridge/CONFIGURATION.md

 - `chaddr` *%o*

-    set my default chaos address - must be set
+    set my default chaos address - but it might be better to use explicit `myaddr` parameters for each link (except for CHUDP servers, below, which use the `chaddr` parameter, oddly)
 - `myname` *name*

 	set my Chaosnet host name, max 32 bytes, for STATUS.
-Defaults to "real" host name up to first period, first based on Chaosnet DNS name for `chaddr`, then on local host name.
+If DNS is supported, the main/first/default chaos address (e.g. the `chaddr` parameter) is looked up and used for *name* (up to the first period), if available, otherwise defaults to "real" local host name up to first period, prettified a little.
 - `chudp` *portnr* [`dynamic` \| `static` \| `ipv6` \| `debug` off/on ]

 	set my chudp portnr (default 42042).
 If `dynamic`, add new chudp links [dynamically](#dynamic-links-and-routes) when receiving pkts from unknown sources.
 With ipv6 option, listens to both v4 and v6 (enabled also by defining a chudp link where the host has an ipv6 addr).
 With debug on, prints some debug stuff.